 - Being able to offer caring and compassionate support to people who have been recently incarcerated

 - Being available to get together with your mentee a minimum of four to six hours each month.
-If you want to talk with someone about whether being a mentor is right for you, please call Jen Jackson at 541-505-5663, or email email@example.com.
-If interested, please fill out our initial contact form and we will follow up with you.
-If you still have questions, see below for more information on being a mentor.
+If you want to talk with someone about whether being a mentor is right for you, please call Jen Jackson at 541-505-5663, or email firstname.lastname@example.org.
+If interested, please fill out this initial application contact form and we will follow up with you.

 Current Mentor Resources: